Interesting facts about Turkey

 is approximately 9,000, of which 3,000 are endemic.
 In Europe for instance

 there are 11,500 species.
-This shows the richness of flora
+This shows the richness of fauna and flora in Anatolia.

 - According to the figures of 2000, there are about 9,000 bird species (Aves) in the world, of which 453 are in Turkey.